Chief Evaluation Office

 Kuang-chi Chang, PhD, is a Senior Evaluation Specialist at the Chief Evaluation Office (CEO).
 Her evaluation portfolio includes worker protection, employee benefits, worker leave, workers’ compensation, and international labor affairs.
 Dr. Chang has more than 20 years of experience conducting research using both quantitative and qualitative methods.
 She has published in peer-reviewed journals on topics such as supplier networks in the global supply chain of the computer manufacturing industry and on working conditions, employment outcomes, and job-searching approaches used by migrant workers.
 Before joining the federal government in 2016, Dr. Chang led research on labor issues at the Fair Labor Association and was a member of the Sociology Department faculty at the University of Wisconsin, Milwaukee.
 She was a postdoctoral fellow at the Institute of East Asian Studies at the University of California, Berkeley, and holds a PhD and a master’s degree in sociology from the University of Chicago.

-Kelly A. Gleason Senior Evaluation Specialist
+Kelly A. Gleason Senior Mathematical Statistician

-Kelly A. Gleason, PhD, is a Senior Evaluation Specialist in the Chief Evaluation Office (CEO).
+Kelly A. Gleason, PhD, is a Senior Mathematical Statistician in the Chief Evaluation Office (CEO).
 Her portfolio includes worker protection and enforcement, including programs for safety and health, civil rights, wages, and worker benefits, with a special focus on the use of administrative data for research.
 Her expertise lies in quantitative research methodology and data analytics/governance with a broad substantive emphasis on international labor rights policy.
 Before joining CEO, Dr. Gleason served as a data scientist for multiple United Nations agencies, including the International Labour Organization, where her research concentrated on estimating the cost of policy interventions to eliminate forced labor, child labor, and human trafficking, as well as the development of evidence-based policy tools and data visualization platforms.
 Prior to her UN career, Dr. Gleason worked in data analytics and research at University of Chicago’s Urban Education Institute and taught statistical methods and programming at University of Michigan and University of Wisconsin-Milwaukee since 2011.
 She holds an MA in Sociology and PhD in Political Science (with a specialization in statistics) from University of Wisconsin-Milwaukee.

 Janet Javar Senior Evaluation Specialist